losAnZe/Nayaymadad/design.md

 NyayMadad is a voice-first, multilingual legal assistance platform designed for Indian citizens.
 The system architecture follows a client-server model with a React Native mobile application communicating with a Python FastAPI backend that orchestrates multiple AI services from Sarvam AI (India's sovereign AI platform).

+### Design Prototype Mock

+For visual reference and user experience design, please refer to the interactive design prototype mock that demonstrates the complete user journey, UI components, and interaction patterns across all features of the NyayMadad application.

 ### Architecture Philosophy

 1. **Voice-First Design**: All interactions prioritize voice input/output over text, with Sarvam AI's Saaras V3 (STT) and Bulbul V3 (TTS) as primary interfaces